michaelnicholls/ZPARAMS/README.md

 # ZPARAMS

 Has a table ZPARAMS which holds parameters for a specific user, plus a description, and a value.
+There is also a table ZOUTOUT which holds any outputs.

 There is a global class ZMN_GETSETPARAMS with two class methods:
 SETPARAM which sets a value for a paramter, with the option of overwriting a current value, and a sequence number